epibayes/labsite/content/authors/Rob-Trangucci/_index.md

 ---
 # Display name
-title: "Rob Trangucci"
+title: Rob Trangucci

-# Username (this should match the folder name and the name on publications)
+# Username (this should match the folder name)
 authors:
 - "Rob-Trangucci"

 # Is this the primary user of the site?
 superuser: false

-# Role/position (e.g., Professor of Artificial Intelligence)
+# Role/position
 role: PhD Candidate

 # Organizations/Affiliations